easytarget/microPyEZfonts/WRITER.md

 # `ezFBfont.py`
 ## a Font Writer for the MicroPython framebuffer

-* This is optimised for ease of installation and use; especially for small 'info panel' type projects and will work with *any* display that has a driver for the built-in microPyton [framebuffer](https://docs.micropython.org/en/latest/library/framebuf.html).
+A font system optimised for ease of installation and use; especially for small 'info panel' type projects.

+This will work with *any* display that has a driver for the built-in microPyton [framebuffer](https://docs.micropython.org/en/latest/library/framebuf.html).
-*easyFBfont* is a python class that is initiated against a framebuffer device, and a font.

 ## install:
 Copy the `ezFBfont.py` file from this repository into the root (or path) of your MicroPython project, along with the relevant display driver and font files you want to use.
+There are no other requirements.

 ## quickstart
+*ezFBfont* is a python class that is initiated against a framebuffer device, and a font.
+You then write strings to the framebuffer using the *write()* method.

-See the [`examples`](examples) folder for some working code that uses all the features described below.
+See the [`examples`](examples) folder for some working code that uses the features described below.
 ```python
 from ezFBfont import ezFBfont
 import mPyEZFont_XYZ